 At the end of 1941, Victor received a new order from the Air Force for a new camera, this one to have a larger negative format and a fixed mounting in the aircraft.
 The military was extremely pleased with both the HK 7 and its successor, the SKa4, which had several unique features that would prove important for Hasselblad´s post-war production, including interchangeable film magazines.
 More cameras were to follow.

-In 1942 Karl Erik Hasselblad died, and Victor purchased the majority of the shares in the family company, F.W.
+In 1942, Karl Erik Hasselblad died, and Victor purchased the majority of the shares in the family company, F.W.
 Hasselblad.
 Camera production for the Swedish military continued, with Hasselblad delivering a total of 342 cameras between 1941-45.
 All the while, Hasselblad viewed the production of military cameras as merely the first step towards the development of a civilian camera.
-He was quick to relate his plans to his co-workers, saying that he did not intend to make cameras solely for the military.
-Victor explained that he had his sights on the consumer market, and that he had in mind a new type of camera.
-A top-quality, portable camera.
+He was quick to relay his plans to his co-workers, saying that he did not intend to make cameras solely for the military.
+Victor explained that he had his sights on the consumer market, and that he had in mind a new type of camera – a top-quality, portable camera.
 A camera that would fit in his hand, he said.
 And Victor Hasselblad had very small hands.

 The young camera company set out to realise this dream, designing and redesigning camera prototypes all the while they produced the other cameras for the military.
 The war would have to end, however, before Victor could fully apply his research and development to his new camera.
 In the meantime, Victor busied the workers at his plant with the production of sensitive watch and clock works.
 Over 95,000 clock works were produced all in all.
 Good training for the detailed mechanical work that would be required for the cameras to come.